ochantor/Computation-with-Canonical-Microcircuits-Areas./README.md

 ---

 The observed creature behavior therefore does not emerge from isolated microcircuits alone.
-They emerge from the interaction between **winner rotation** , **activity persistence** and two coupled cortical areas.
+It emerges from the interaction between winner rotation, activity persistence, and two coupled cortical areas.

 ---